-Forensic Psychology.
 Two full time positions will be available in forensic psychology.
 The postdoctoral fellow will be involved in work that focuses on competency restoration of defendants in criminal cases.
 This novel program is designed to rapidly treat defendants found incompetent to stand trial without transferring them from a county jail to a psychiatric facility.
-Training experiences include forensic assessment, therapy, and research related to competency restoration.
+Training experiences include forensic assessment, intervention, and research related to competency restoration.
 In addition, the fellow will participate in a weekly forensic seminar with forensic psychiatry fellows.
 Other rotations include the following: